Glenda (musician): Musical beginnings and personal life

 As teenager, Glenda performed not only in her native country, but also abroad, for example on jazz festival Jazz de Puerto Plata in Dominican Republic or Jazz on the Green Festival in Trinidad a Tobago in 2008 She became a permanent member of band Bellity y Jazztumbata after she graduated on Conservatory Amadeo Roldán in 2007.
 In June 2011, she got married with Slovak producer Jozef Poláček and started to live also in Slovakia.
 In November 2011, her son Joshua was born.

 From 2012 to 2013 she was performing in original musical Just Dance in Bratislava and appeared on few local festivals, including Cherchez La Femme, Uprising reggae festival or BA City Beats, where Katy B, Wyclef Jean, Aloe Blacc, Rudimental, Hadouken!, Danko Jones and many more artists also performed.
-She was a guests on concerts of one of the most popular Slovak jazz singer Peter Lipa several times.
+She was a guests on concerts for notable Slovak jazz singer Peter Lipa several times.
 She also cooperated with many others local jazz musicians, for example Martin Valihora, Michal Bugala, Juraj Griglák or Eugen Vizváry.
 She also contributed on Bellita's album "Lagrimas Negras", which was released in 2013 as promo only record.
+Glenda's musical inspirations include Esperanza Spalding, Jamie Cullum, and Laura Mvula.